 Community or Technical College

-Students may apply to transfer at any time, but it is recommended to complete as many of the basic science and math courses listed on the worksheets above prior to admission.
+Students are not required to complete an associates degree to apply, but it is recommended to complete as many of the basic science and math courses listed on the worksheet above prior to admission.
 Students can match course numbers on the planning worksheets to those from Washington State community or technical colleges with the UW Transfer Equivalency Guide.
 Students from outside of Washington state can contact an adviser with questions about course equivalency for major or minor requirements.

 Both courses have no prerequisites, and can count towards the ‘Areas of Knowledge’ required by all UW majors.
 Register for the lab versions of these courses to get great, hands-on experience and potentially apply the courses to one of the majors or minors in marine science fields.